The Basics of Vulnerability Management

 Key takeaways

-Vulnerability management about is identifying, assessing, managing, and remediating vulnerabilities across the network.
+All Vulnerability Management efforts should work towards identifying, assessing, managing, and remediating known vulnerabilities across the network.

 To perform this task, the IT security department should follow a procedure with the following requirements:

-5. Verifying the remediation processes have been completed
+5. Verify the remediation processes have been completed

 But luckily, you're not alone in this.
-There are several vulnerability management solutions that can assist you in completing this task.
-Just don't forget that you might need more than one tool to carry out everything effectively.
+There are several Vulnerability Management solutions that can assist you in completing this task.

 Frequently Asked Questions